Gdoc/Admin

 Deforestation rates are still high across the tropics

 Large areas of forest are still being lost in the tropics today.
-This is particularly tragic because these are regions with very high concentrations of biodiversity.
+This is particularly tragic because these are regions with the highest levels of biodiversity.

 This is shown in the chart below.

 We can see that the UN does estimate that deforestation rates have fallen since the 1990s.
-However, there was very little progress from the 1990s to 2000s, and an estimated 26% drop in rates in the 2010s.
-In 2022, the FAO published a separate assessment based on Remote Sensing methods; it did not report data for the 1990s, but also estimated a 29% reduction in deforestation rates from early 2000s to the 2010s.
+However, there was very little progress from the 1990s to the 2000s and an estimated 26% drop in rates in the 2010s.
+In 2022, the FAO published a separate assessment based on remote sensing methods; it did not report data for the 1990s, but it also estimated a 29% reduction in deforestation rates from the early 2000s to the 2010s.

 A column chart showing the change in global deforestation in the 1990s, 2000s and 2010s.
 Deforestation has fell in the 2010s.